Often, a company’s intellectual property (IP) portfolio may include some of its most valuable assets.

 To mitigate risk associated with your company’s intellectual property assets, it’s a good idea to periodically engage an IP attorney to review your IP portfolio to confirm ownership and clean up any chain of title issues that may be outstanding.

-For more information, or to speak with one of our professionals, please reach out to your primary Metz Lewis contact or one of our intellectual property lawyers:
+For more information, or to speak with one of our professionals, please reach out to your primary Metz Lewis contact or one of our intellectual property attorneys:

 - Barry Friedman: 412-918-1110 | email@example.com